amandaghassaei/Fusion360-Scripts/Design-History-Animation/README.md

 - **[FilletFeature](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-9f6de809-6e53-4667-bedb-9e95600411e9) / [ChamferFeature](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-7a005e53-0664-479c-9f6a-6146709ca1ef) / [OffsetFacesFeature](https://help.autodesk.com/view/fusion360/ENU/?guid=GUID-5FF19D49-8553-4F36-9C7F-8199B2A71933)**: I'm unable to figure out how to extract the extent parameter for these operations.
 Bug report [here](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/missing-extent-parameter-for-filletfeature-chamferfeature/td-p/9826317).
 - **More robust handling of Joints**: Currently this code assumes that when users add a new component to an assembly, they immediately add a joint to it and move into into the correct position.
 Because of this, the code ignores "Occurrence" operations - where the part is initially placed in the assembly, and instead fades in the object at occurrenceOne of the following Joint operation.
 This is typically how I set up my files, but I'm sure a more robust approach could be established.
 One case where I'm still having trouble is when the Joint's occurrenceOne is not the top-level component of the the new added assembly - see TODO note in Joint handler for more details.
 - **Additional timeline operations**: This script does not handle all of the operations that Fusion360's design history timeline may contain, just those that I frequently use.
 The quality of the resulting animations could be improved by adding additional handlers for more operations.
+- **Select Rotation Axis**: Currently this is set to rotate around the Y axis, but it would be nice to generalize this.